 Your shopping cart is empty!

 Almost certainly.
 Vinyl dye will work on almost all leather, vinyl or plastic.
 Because there are 1000’s of types of these products, nobody can say 100% it will work, but we have many, many happy customers, and we actively encourage our customers to report back with both problems and successes.
+Take a look at the photos all around the website.

 While the manufactures of all our dyes assure us this is perfectly OK, we have through our customers experienced many hundreds of projects, and would recommend the Magix/Grison brand for items that will be heated or in direct sunlight over the Brillo brand.